ory/docs/docs/ecosystem/styleguide/styleguide.md

     form of a discursive explanation.
 The main goal is to explain.
 - Guides
   - The purpose of this category is to solve a specific problem.
 It has the form of a series of steps towards a goal.
-It is aimed towards more experienced users, who are already familiar with the concepts and tools
+It's aimed towards more experienced users, who are already familiar with the concepts and tools
 - Reference
   - The purpose of this category is to provide a detailed & in-depth description of the project.
 It has the form of an austere and to the point explanation and is rooted in code, most often these documents are built directly from code without editor interaction.
-It does not give information on how to do specific things.
+It doesn't give information on how to do specific things.

 There are also the following sub-types: